Mazu Daoyi: Ordinary Mind is the Way

-It is within this doctrinal context that Mazu affirmed the "fundamental value of the human being" which Yanagida saw as the basic standpoint of Linji Yixuan, but as Jinhua Jia points out, it can actually be traced back to Mazu.
+It is within this doctrinal context that Mazu affirmed the "fundamental value of the human being" which Yanagida Seizan saw as the basic standpoint of Linji Yixuan, but as Jinhua Jia points out, it can actually be traced back to Mazu.
 "Ordinary mind is the Way" was perhaps Mazu's most famous slogan.
 He says:

 If you want to know the Way directly, then ordinary mind is the Way.
 What is an ordinary mind?
 It means no intentional creation or action, no right or wrong, no grasping or rejecting, no terminable or permanent, no profane or holy.
 The sūtra says, “Neither the practice of ordinary men, nor the practice of sages—that is the practice of the Bodhisattva.”
 Now all these are just the Way: walking, abiding, sitting, lying, responding to conditions, and handling matters.

 Jia states that "identifying absolute buddha-nature with the ordinary human mind, Mazu confirmed that the entirety of daily life was of ultimate truth and value."
 Similarly, Peter Gregory observes that Mazu's Hongzhou school collapses essence (buddha-nature) into function ("all activities—whether good or bad, enlightened or deluded").
 As an example of this, when Fenzhou Wuye told Mazu he did not understand the meaning of "this mind is the Buddha," Mazu responded: "This very mind that doesn't understand is it, without any other thing."